 - R1.
-The Institute requires all Members in formation and those who serve in public ministry, even those who only occasionally serve in public ministry, to complete at least one educational program that includes the following topics: - a.
-Information on how to make a report to the civil authorities of known or suspected sexual abuse of a child who is currently a minor in the jurisdictions where the Member is assigned; - b.
-Information on recognizing and responding to boundary violations or other inappropriate behaviors with minors; - c.
-Information about images of child abuse, including its nature as a criminal offense and as a grave delict considered under the Motu Proprio "Sacramentorum Sanctitatis Tutela (SST)"; and - d.
+The Institute requires all Members in formation and those who serve in public ministry, even those who only occasionally serve in public ministry, have received training on the following foundational abuse prevention topics: - The Institute's policies for preventing and responding to sexual abuse of minors; - b.
+How to maintain appropriate boundaries with minors; - c.
+Facts about sexual abuse; - d.
+Information on how to make a report to the civil authorities of known or suspected sexual abuse of a child who is currently a minor in the jurisdictions where the Member is assigned; - e.
+Information on recognizing and responding to boundary violations or other inappropriate behaviors with minors; - f.
+Information about child sexual abuse material, including its nature as a criminal offense and as a grave delict considered under the Motu Proprio "Sacramentorum Sanctitatis Tutela (SST)"; and - g.
 Information regarding abuse of vulnerable persons, including its nature as an offense under the Motu proprio, "Vos estis lux mundi." - R2.
 The Institute requires all Members who serve in public ministry, even those who only occasionally serve in public ministry, to participate in a minimum total number of hours of education that is equal to the number of years in the Institute's Accreditation period. - R3.
-The Institute ensures ongoing training programs include a variety of topics approved by Praesidium that support the prevention of abuse more broadly.
+The Institute ensures ongoing training programs include a variety of topics approved by Praesidium that support the prevention of abuse more broadly as outlined in C3. - R4.
+The Institute maintains documentation of training completion for all Members in formation and those who serve in public ministry.

 - C1.
 It is recognized that other organizations in which Members are employed, such as a diocese, hospitals, or schools, provide educational programs.
 If these programs include similar topics that are consistent with this requirement, they may meet the requirement.
 It is the Institute's responsibility to maintain documentation of this. - C2.
 At the discretion of the Major Superior, a Member may be excused from the education programs if that Member has physical or medical difficulties and will not be involved in public ministry. - C3.
-Examples of acceptable topics for continuing education include: - o Appropriate boundaries in ministry with adults - o Internet pornography and cybersex - Sexual Harassment - o Development of chaste celibate relationships - Conflict resolution - Preparing religious for leadership in prevention and response to allegations of the sexual abuse of minors - Prevention of sexual abuse in schools, camps, churches, or social service organizations - Child-to-child sexual abuse - o Appropriate use of electronic communications and social media - C4.
+Examples of acceptable topics for continuing education include: - o Appropriate boundaries in ministry with adults - o Internet pornography and cybersex - Sexual Harassment - Development of chaste celibate relationships - Conflict resolution - Preparing religious for leadership in prevention and response to allegations of the sexual abuse of minors - Prevention of sexual abuse in schools, camps, churches, or social service organizations - o Child-to-child sexual abuse - o Appropriate use of electronic communications and social media - C4.
 Ongoing abuse prevention training refreshes what Members have previously learned and provides additional knowledge and skills that enhance their ability to protect those in their care.
 Therefore, it is recommended that educational programs should not be repeated.